jamiedumont/simple-statamic/README.md

 1. Install Statamic following the instructions in the [docs](https://docs.statamic.com/installing)
 2. Replace the `/site` and `/assets` folders with the ones from this repo.
+3. Create a new user using `php please make:user` if you wish to use the Control Panel

 To customise the theme's styling: